digitalinteraction/ax3config/README.md

 Android USB devices are normally the USB *device* that the *host* connects to.
 Most recent Android devices support "USB On-the-Go", where they can become the USB host.
 You will typically need to connect a USB male C or micro-USB male A on-the-go adapter to a standard USB female A socket.
-Then connect a standard USB A male to micro-USB A male connector to connect to an AX3.
+Then connect a standard USB A male to micro-USB B male connector to connect to an AX3.
+You can also get cables that do this in one go.

 ## Application